learn-co-curriculum/java-arithmetic-relational-operators/README.md

 String example = "this is a sample string";
 ```

-In the above example, we are combining the variable definition `String example`
+In the above example, we are combining the variable declaration `String example`
 and the assignment `example = "this is a sample string"`.
 This does not have to
 be the case.
 For example, we could declare the variable earlier in the program
-and then initialize it later.
+and then initialize it later as we saw in the last lesson and now this lesson
+too!

 ```java
 String example;